DicuC/password-generator/README.md

 2. **Generate a password:**

 - Enter the desired password length in the input field (default is 16).
-    - Click the "Generate Password" button to generate a random password.
+- Click the "Generate Password" button to generate a random, complex password.
+- The generated password will be automatically URL-encoded and displayed.
-    - Click the "Copy to Clipboard" button to copy the generated password to the clipboard.
+- Click the "Copy to Clipboard" button to copy the encoded password to the clipboard.

 ## Project Structure